 A problem I faced is that most of these shows (and manga) I approached out of frustration.
 I went into KonoSuba having already seen countless posts about it that spoil various jokes.
-While I was interested enough in these anime to put them on my backlog, I was ultimately watching them sooner than expected because I worried there’d be nothing left for me to see if I gave social media another month, chances are I would have literally seen every joke already.
+While I was interested enough in these anime to put them on my backlog, I was ultimately watching them sooner than expected because I worried there’d be nothing left for me to see otherwise.
+If I gave social media another month, chances are I would have literally seen every joke already.

 People understand that a big story development is a spoiler and mark posts featuring these as such, but a show like KonoSuba is heavily dependent on its comedy, which isn’t that exciting when people have been reposting its best scenes for years now.
 Kudos to the anime community for not spoiling a second of Rascal Does Not Dream of Bunny Girl Senpai‘s story.
 Just a shame that every snarky line of dialogue from that anime was reposted a dozen times by the time I got around to it.